 Pin is an AI-powered recruiting assistant that automates the entire top-of-funnel process: sourcing candidates from 850M+ profiles, sending personalized multi-channel outreach (email, LinkedIn, SMS), and scheduling interviews with calendar sync.
 It handles both niche specialist roles and high-volume hiring from a single platform - most competitors force you to pick one.

-Pin's AI sourcing scans profiles with recruiter-level precision, delivering a 48% response rate on automated outreach - dramatically above the 5-15% industry average for cold outreach.
-Roughly 70% of candidates Pin recommends get accepted into hiring pipelines.
-And recruiters using Pin fill positions in approximately two weeks, reducing time-to-hire by nearly 70%.
+Pin’s AI sourcing scans profiles with recruiter-level precision, delivering 5x better response rates on automated outreach - dramatically above the 5-15% industry average for cold outreach.
+83% of candidates Pin recommends are accepted into hiring pipelines - the highest candidate acceptance rate in the industry.
+Recruiters fill positions in an average of 14 days, reducing time-to-hire by 82%.

 Automation coverage:

 Compliance: SOC 2 Type 2 certified.
-AI has bias-elimination checkpoints at every stage - no names, gender, or protected characteristics are fed to the model.
+Bias-elimination checkpoints run at every stage - no names, gender, or protected characteristics are fed to the model.
 Public trust center at trust.pin.com.

 What customers say: “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency,” says Nick Poloni, President at Cascadia Search Group.
 “The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.”